-The Bonds will be special limited obligations of the City payable solely from and secured by a pledge of the Net Revenues (defined below) of the System and certain accounts under the Bond Ordinance to the extent pledged under the Bond Ordinance.
-At the time of issuance of the Bonds, the City will fund a debt service reserve account for the Bonds in the amount of \$.
+The Bonds will be special, limited obligations of the City, payable solely from and secured by a pledge of the Net Revenues (defined below) of the System and certain accounts under the Bond Ordinance to the extent pledged under the Bond Ordinance.
+Upon issuance of the Bonds, the City will fund a debt service reserve account for the Bonds in the amount of \$.